An Alternative Exit Strategy

-Lease Options are an ideal way for landlords to sell their Buy to Let properties which have negative or little equity.
+Lease Options are an ideal way for landlords to get rid of the cost and hassle of a rental property if they are unable to sell due to negative or little equity.

 Key bullet point facts with a Lease Option (Protected Lease)